A detailed analysis of the four bases of psychic abilities - collectedness arising from aspiration, energy, purification of mind, and investigation.

 And how, bhikkhus, does a bhikkhu develop a mind that is clarified, unconfined, and radiant?
 Here, bhikkhus, a bhikkhu’s perception of brightness is well grasped, and his perception of day is well established.
 Thus, bhikkhus, a bhikkhu develops a mind that is clarified, unconfined, and radiant.

-Thus developed and frequently practiced, bhikkhus, the four bases of psychic ability are of great fruit and great benefit.
+Thus developed and frequently practiced, bhikkhus, the four bases of psychic abilities are of great fruit and great benefit.

-Thus, bhikkhus, a bhikkhu who has developed and frequently practiced the four bases of psychic ability experiences various kinds of psychic abilities: being one, he becomes many; being many, he becomes one; he appears and disappears; he passes through walls, enclosures, and mountains as though through space; he dives in and out of the earth as though it were water; he walks on water without sinking as though on solid ground; he flies through the air cross-legged like a bird with wings; he touches and strokes the sun and moon, so mighty and powerful; and he controls his body as far as the Brahmā world.
-Thus, bhikkhus, a bhikkhu who has developed and frequently practiced the four bases of psychic ability, through the wearing away of the taints, attains and dwells in the taintless release of mind and release by wisdom, having realized it with direct knowing in this very life."
+Thus, bhikkhus, a bhikkhu who has developed and frequently practiced the four bases of psychic abilities experiences various kinds of psychic abilities: being one, he becomes many; being many, he becomes one; he appears and disappears; he passes through walls, enclosures, and mountains as though through space; he dives in and out of the earth as though it were water; he walks on water without sinking as though on solid ground; he flies through the air cross-legged like a bird with wings; he touches and strokes the sun and moon, so mighty and powerful; and he wields mastery with his body even as far as the Brahmā world.
+Thus, bhikkhus, a bhikkhu who has developed and frequently practiced the four bases of psychic abilities, through the wearing away of the mental defilements, attains and dwells in the taintless release of mind and release by wisdom, having realized it with directly knowing in this very life.”